 - 2015-16 Manager of the Year, Golden West College

 - 2012 Diversity Champion Award, Cal Poly Pomona

 - 2009-2010 ARCHES Advising Program of the Year, Cal Poly Pomona

 - Fall 2009 Division of Student Affairs Star Award, Cal Poly Pomona

 - 2005 Classified Employee of the Year, Santa Ana College

-Non-Work Passion: I enjoy spending time with my wife and two young kids, ages 9 and 5, and I am an avid supporter of the arts by attending theatrical performances and I have recently returned to performing on stage in local theater.
+Non-Work Passion: I enjoy spending time with my partner and two young kids and I am an avid supporter of the arts by attending theatrical performances and I have recently returned to performing on stage in local theater.

 Golden West College

 Huntington Beach, CA 92647